All Episodes

 But a voter just has a personal problem that they need to address.

-He won't take questions from the press in on the campaign trail.
+He won't take questions from the press on the campaign trail.

 But that's okay.

-But you know, we but we still don't know why he wants no restrictions on abortion.
+But we still don't know why he wants no restrictions on abortion.

-He can say that, oh, I'm pro-fracking, but we have uh audio tape on numerous occasions of him saying the opposite.
+He can say that, oh, I'm pro-fracking, but we have audiotaped on numerous occasions of him saying the opposite.

 Why does he have this obsession to release convicted murderers?

-Why does he um want the taxpayers to pay for safe heroin injection sites?
+Why does he want the taxpayers to pay for safe heroin injection sites?

-Why does he not want the rule of law obeyed and and want Pennsylvania to be a sanctuary state or to legalize drugs or you know, uh on any of these positions, he's still to this day throughout the entire campaign is never given a legitimate answer to any of them.
+Why does he not want the rule of law obeyed and want Pennsylvania to be a sanctuary state or to legalize drugs or, you know, on any of these positions, he's still to this day, throughout the entire campaign, has never given a legitimate answer to any of them.

 Well, in fairness, you're the exception to the rule.